Choapinus/spring-work/readme.md

 2.- Run service with docker-compose<br/>
 ```$ docker-compose up -d```

-3.- Go to localhost in your browser<br/>
+3.- Go to localhost:8080 in your browser<br/>